-Applicants must submit two complete copies of the application form including all attachments and exhibits.
+Applicants-Sponsors applying for 9% LIHTC and/or RHFP through the Competitive Funding Round must submit two complete copies of the application form including all attachments and exhibits - one (1) hard copy and one (1) electronic copy.
+Sponsors applying for MBP/4% LIHTC must submit one electronic copy of their application .
+DHCD reserves the right to require hard copy submission of MBP/4% LIHTC applications.
 Application forms shall not be re-typed, changed, or modified in any manner.
 DHCD reserves the right to require electronic submission of applications.
 All information on the application must be completed or marked as not applicable.
 All required exhibits must be included and all required documentation must meet the criteria specified in the Application Submission Package.
 Incomplete or late applications will not be considered.
 Any changes to the application submission requirements will be announced at the pre-round information session and posted to DHCD's website at least thirty (30) calendar days before the application deadline.